Ghost Ship (1952 film): Plot

-Guy and Margret, a newlywed couple, meet a broker to purchase the steam yacht Cyclops, intending to renovate it as their home.
+Guy and Margaret, a newlywed couple, meet a broker to purchase the steam yacht Cyclops, intending to renovate it as their home.
 Before the sale, the Yard Manager recounts the ship's history.
 After the war, it was bought by Professor Martineau, an atomic scientist, who installed gadgets like automatic gyro steering.
 Martineau, his wife, and their engineer Peter sailed for Deauville but never arrived.
 After the Cyclops lost contact, it was assumed they struck a mine.
 A month later, fishermen found the yacht abandoned.
 An inquiry revealed it had been deserted for three days with the equipment in perfect condition, no distress signals sent, and one lifebuoy missing.
 A body was found onshore, but Martineau's housekeeper said it was not him due to the lack of a burn scar on the arm.
 The inquiry concluded two must have drowned trying to save the third.

-The Yard Manager informs Guy and Margret that the Cyclops has had many owners since, never staying with one long-term.
+The Yard Manager informs Guy and Margaret that the Cyclops has had many owners since, never staying with one long-term.
 He hints the yacht might be haunted, having smelled cigar smoke onboard.
 Guy suspects the manager is reluctant to sell due to smuggling operations.
 The couple purchases the Cyclops and begins an overhaul.
 Unable to find a local deckhand, Guy hires Mansel, who dismisses the haunting rumors and had poorly maintained the yacht for years.
 At their housewarming party aboard the Cyclops, a guest mentions smelling a cigar.
 That night, the engineer quits, claiming his wife is ill, though the Yard Manager later casts doubt, suggesting a ghost sighting caused his departure.